gohugoio/hugo/content/content-management/supported-content-formats.md

 ---
 title: Supported Content Formats
-linktitle:
+linktitle: Content Formats
 description: Hugo uses the Blackfriday markdown parser for content files but also provides support for additional syntaxes (eg, Asciidoc) via external helpers.
 date: 2017-01-10
 publishdate: 2017-01-10
 lastmod: 2017-01-10
 categories: [content management]
 tags: [markdown,asciidoc,mmark,content format]
-weight: 10
+weight: 20
 draft: false
-slug:
-aliases: [/content/markdown-extras/,/content/supported-formats/,/content/markdown/]
+aliases: [/content/markdown-extras/,/content/supported-formats/,/doc/supported-formats/]
 toc: true
 notesforauthors:
 ---

 ## Markdown

-Markdown is the natively supported content format for Hugo and is rendered using the excellent [Blackfriday project][], a markdown parser written in Golang.
+Markdown is the native content format for Hugo and is rendered using the excellent [Blackfriday project][], a blazingly fast parser written in Golang.

 {{% note "Deeply Nested Lists" %}}
-Blackfriday has a known issue [(#329)](https://github.com/russross/blackfriday/issues/329) with handling deeply nested lists, but there is a workaround.
-If you write lists in markdown, use 4 spaces (i.e., <kbd>tab</kbd>) rather than 2 to delimit nesting of lists.
+Blackfriday has a known issue [(#329)](https://github.com/russross/blackfriday/issues/329) with handling deeply nested lists.
+Luckily, there is a workaround.
+Use 4-spaces (i.e., <kbd>tab</kbd>) rather than 2-space indentations to delimit nesting of lists.
 {{% /note %}}

 ## Additional Content Formats

 Since 0.14, Hugo has defined a new concept called _external helpers_.
-This means you can write your content using [Asciidoc][] or [reStructuredText][].
+This means you can write your content using [Asciidoc][], [reStructuredText][], or [Org-mode][].
 If you have files with associated extensions, Hugo will call external commands to generate the content ([see Hugo source code][]).
+The exception is Org-mode, which is parsed natively.

 For example, for Asciidoc files, Hugo will try to call the **asciidoctor** or **asciidoc** command.
 This means that you will have to install the associated tool on your machine to be able to use these formats.